redis-rb/redis-client/README.md

 redis.call("SET", "mykey", "value")
 ```

-If flags are built dynamically, you'll have to explictly pass them as keyword arguments with `**`:
+If flags are built dynamically, you'll have to explicitly pass them as keyword arguments with `**`:

 ```ruby
 flags = {}